patrickmelville/building-blocks-starter/README.md

   Building Blocks Starter (/w GatsbyJS)
 </h1>

-Kick off your project with this starter project powered by Gatsby.
+Kick off your front end development with this starter project powered by Gatsby.
 This starter ships with the main Gatsby configuration files and custom <u>Building Block</u> React components to get up and running.
+This includes Gatsby plugins for Blogging w/ Markdown, SEO, Offline capabilities, and a basic & minimal design ready to be customized if necessary.

+## Prerequisities

+Before you begin, It is assumed that you have a basic understanding of Node.js and Gatsby.
+Also, ensure you have installed the latest versions of:
+* Node.js
+* Git
+* Gatsby CLI

+You can find more information about the installation process for these at [Gatsbyjs.com](https://www.gatsbyjs.com/docs/tutorial/part-zero/)

 ## 🚀 Quick start